-Manuel Mora, the bar supervisor at Torno Subito in Dubai, devised a cocktail list that leans heavily on Italian ingredients, such as a blend of olive oils he uses in this riff on the classic Dry Martini that calls for Bottura’s very own Villa Manodori Taggiasca extra-virgin olive oil.
+It’s rife with seafood dishes like orecchiette cooked in burrata juice and creamed salted cod, and bar supervisor Manuel Mora devised a cocktail list that leans heavily on Italian ingredients, such as a blend of olive oils he uses in the Massimo Bond, a riff on the classic Dry Martini.

-- 1/4 oz Mancino secco vermouth or Martini extra dry Italian vermouth
+1/4 ounce Mancino secco vermouth or Martini extra dry Italian vermouth

-Add the sage leaves into a mixing glass and crush slightly with a muddler.
+Add the sage leaves into a mixing glass and crush very gently with a muddler.

-Add the olive oil gin, vermouth, salt solution and ice and stir.
+Add the olive oil gin, vermouth, salt solution and ice, and stir until well-chilled.

 Garnish with a skewered Taggiasca olive and 3 sage leaves.

-*Olive oil gin: Combine 750 mL gin and 200 mL extra-virgin olive oil (such as Villa Manodori Taggiasca extra-virgin olive oil) in a Mason jar with a seal-proof lid.
-Shake mixture, then leave at room temperature for 7-9 hours to allow flavors to infuse.
-Place jar in the freezer overnight to solidify fats.
-The next day, use a knife to break up coagulated fat at top of jar and strain spirit through a coffee filter or a cheese cloth.
+*Olive oil gin: Combine 750 mL gin and 200 mL extra-virgin olive oil (such as Villa Manodori Taggiasca extra-virgin olive oil) in a Mason jar with a sealable lid.
+Shake the mixture, then leave at room temperature for 7 to 9 hours to allow the flavors to infuse.
+Then place the jar in the freezer overnight to solidify the fat.
+The next day, use a knife to break up the coagulated fat at the top of jar and strain the remaining liquid through a coffee filter or a cheese cloth.
 Strain again as desired to remove any leftover fat.
-Reserve in bottle until ready to use.
+Reserve the infused liquid in a bottle until ready to use.

-**Pink Himalayan salt solution: Add 1/2 cup pink Himalayan salt and 1/2 cup water into a small bowl.
-Stir until salt dissolves and reserve.
+**Pink Himalayan salt solution: Add 1/2 cup pink Himalayan salt and 1/2 cup water into a small bowl, and stir until the salt dissolves.